This post may contain affiliate links. You can read my full disclosure here.

 The idea here is to clear your head of all the tasks that may be running through it.
 If your brain is thinking about groceries, make a grocery list.
 If your brain is thinking about what you need to do in the morning before work, make a list of all the things you need to do in the morning before work.

 Or maybe a list of all the things you want to accomplish the next day.
 Whatever it is, write it down.
+(If you have a bullet journal, a brain dump spread might be a great place to release all these ideas every night!)

 Any Harry Potter fans?
 Envision this process like Dumbledore’s pensieve.
 In order to free up space in your brain, you’re pulling out your running thoughts and putting them on paper.
 That way, they’re not crashing around in your mind fighting to get out.